The IoIC profession map: How to achieve IC success - Oak Engage

 Want to measure internal comms success?
 Read our guide.

-6. Influencing and Advising
+6. Influencing and advising

 In order to get buy-in from senior stakeholders, you need to have the confidence to influence others.